 Public Liability Insurance

-.
+Public liability insurance: $AUD 20 million in respect of any one occurrence and for an unlimited number of claims..

 Property Insurance

 Insurance cover for the reinstatement or replacement value of the Licenced Area against the destruction of or damage to the Licenced Area and any apparatus or equipment belonging to or used by the service provider which is housed, stored, kept or used in or at the Licenced Area.